uvest/kai_streiling/docs/blog/Causality_SSD_and_Choice-History.md

 The last choice indeed influences our perception of causality, both, in an easy to grasp direct way and by modulating the influence of other factors.

 ### Acknowledgements
-This project was funded by the project [The Adaptive Mind]() - now also an excelence cluster.
+This research was funded by the project [The Adaptive Mind](https://www.theadaptivemind.de) - now also a "Cluster of Excellence".
 <!-- ---